Font Import: Load TTF, OTF, WOFF, and TTC Files

 Section titled “Font Rendering Modes”Vector Rendering (Recommended)

-Section titled “Vector Rendering (Recommended)”When you import a font using the “Add Font File” button, the application uses vector rendering.
-This advanced method parses the font’s outline data directly using the powerful opentype.js library.
+Section titled “Vector Rendering (Recommended)”When you import a font using the “Add Font File” button, the application parses the font’s outline data directly using the fontkit library.

-- “Sharp” Feature: Enables the unique snap-to-grid feature to enhance glyph clarity.
+- The “Sharp” snap-to-grid feature for improved glyph clarity.

-- Accurate Metrics: Extracts precise font baselines and measurements directly from the font’s metadata.
+- Accurate baselines and measurements extracted from font metadata.

-- Seamless Font Fallback: Automatically switches between fonts when characters are missing.
+- Automatic font fallback when characters are missing.

 Canvas Rendering (Basic Fallback)

-- No “Sharp” Feature: The Sharp slider is disabled as there is no vector data to manipulate.
+- The Sharp slider is disabled because there is no vector data to manipulate.

 The “Sharp” Feature: Achieving Pixel-Perfect Clarity

-Section titled “The “Sharp” Feature: Achieving Pixel-Perfect Clarity”The Sharp feature is a key advantage of vector rendering, implementing a snap-to-grid algorithm that significantly enhances glyph clarity, especially at small sizes.
+Section titled “The “Sharp” Feature: Achieving Pixel-Perfect Clarity”The Sharp feature uses a snap-to-grid algorithm to improve glyph clarity, especially at small sizes.

 How It Works

-- Grid Alignment: Rounds vector coordinates to the nearest pixel boundary.
+- Vector coordinates are rounded to the nearest pixel boundary.

-- Path Optimization: Adjusts control points to create cleaner curves and lines.
+- Control points are adjusted to produce cleaner curves and lines.

-- Clarity Enhancement: Reduces anti-aliasing artifacts, resulting in crisper text at small font sizes.
+- Anti-aliasing artifacts are reduced, producing crisper text at small font sizes.

 Recommended Settings